florianjehn/florianjehn.github.io/_posts/2022-12-05-problematization.md

 ---
 layout: post
 title: Against the dominance of gap-spotting in research
-subtitle: A review of “Constructing Research Questions\: Doing Interesting Research”
+subtitle: A review of “Constructing Research Questions”
 tags: [Science, Research Questions]
 comments: true
 readtime: true